TheNariel/Prog/README.md

-<b>Project for Artificial intelligence class at University of Reykjavik. </b>
+# Project for Artificial intelligence class at University of Reykjavik.

 Assighment "prog1"